 Birth Registration: A child born in the UK receives the country’s citizenship at birth if one of the parents is a UK citizen or a legally settled resident.
 Children born in Northern Ireland may opt for UK, Irish, or dual citizenship.
 A child born in an overseas territory is a UK overseas territories citizen if at least one of the child’s parents has citizenship.
 All births must be registered within 42 days in the district where the baby was born; unregistered births were uncommon.

-Child Abuse: Social service departments in each local authority in the country maintained confidential child protection registers containing details of children at risk of physical, emotional, or sexual abuse or neglect.
+Child Abuse: There are laws preventing the abuse of children punishable up to a maximum sentence of 14 years’ imprisonment.
+Social service departments in each local authority in the country maintained confidential child protection registers containing details of children at risk of physical, emotional, or sexual abuse or neglect.
 The registers also included child protection plans for each child.

 Early and Forced Marriage: The minimum legal age for marriage is 16.
 In England, Northern Ireland, and Wales, persons younger than 18 require the written consent of parents or guardians, and the underage person must present a birth certificate.
 The legal minimum age to enter into a marriage in Scotland is 16 and does not require parental consent.

 Forcing someone to marry against his or her will is a criminal offense throughout the UK with a maximum prison sentence of seven years.
 Forcing a UK citizen into marriage anywhere in the world is a criminal offense in England and Wales.
-In 2017 the Home Office Forced Marriage Unit provided support in more than 1,196 cases of potential or confirmed forced marriage cases involving UK citizens, 90 percent of which took place overseas.
-In 2017 the government introduced lifelong anonymity for victims of forced marriage to encourage more to come forward.
+In 2018 the joint Foreign and Commonwealth Office and Home Office Forced Marriage Unit provided support in more than 1,764 cases of potential or confirmed forced marriage cases involving UK citizens, which represented a 47-percent increase from the previous year.
+Assistance included safety advice as well as “reluctant spouse cases” in which the UK government assisted forced marriage victims in preventing their unwanted spouse from moving to the UK.
+The government offers lifelong anonymity for victims of forced marriage to encourage more to come forward.

 Sexual Exploitation of Children: The penalties for sexual offenses against children and the commercial sexual exploitation of children range up to life imprisonment.
+Authorities enforced the law.
 The minimum age of consensual sex in the UK is 16.
 The law prohibits child pornography in all parts of the UK.

 The 2011 census recorded the Jewish population at 263,346.
 Some considered this an underestimate, and both the Institute for Jewish Policy Research and the British Board of Deputies suggested that the actual figure was approximately 300,000.